Club Manager : Shaun Breheny

 Open from 10am daily our friendly staff are here to help you!

-Our Clubhouse sits atop the rise from the 9th green, the perfect half way stop for your round of golf to replenish and rehydrate.
+Our Clubhouse sits atop the rise from the 18th green, the perfect place to end your round with a drink.
 We are fully licensed with Keno, TAB and gaming facilities.

 Byron Bay Golf Club boasts an 18 hole course which features undulating hills and ocean views with an east/west layout on one nine, lighthouse views and a north/south layout on the other nine, and a clubhouse that overlooks the lot.